joshuami/joshuami.github.io/_posts/2016-04-07-improve-every-level-of-government-through-technology.md

 ---
 layout: post
-title: Technology, done correctly, can improve our government at every level
+title: Principles of technology that can improve governments at every level
 comments: true
 ---